 This year’s event will be held online due to COVID 19 but will be accessible for your school to view.
 Follow International Dance Day on Facebook to stay up to date with event details.

 Why is it important?

 Dance is important as it promotes emotional and physical wellbeing while engaging people cognitively.
-Dance tells stories about our past present and future, communicating other perspectives on issues that cover the deeply personal lived experience through to social activism.
+It tells stories about our past present and future, communicating other perspectives on issues that cover the deeply personal lived experience through to social activism.

-It is also a way for teachers to model and express their own creativity as they lead learning activities that teach about dance.
+Dance is also a way for teachers to model and express their own creativity as they lead learning activities that teach about dance.
 Teachers can use dance to teach children to engage with their mind, body, and spirit.

 Dancing is about being in the moment.
 It’s about listening to the scope of sensations and allowing that listening to become the fuel of all feelings, forms, and content.
 Extract from Ohad Naharin, Israel Choreographer, artistic director of Batsheva Dancane Compy, creator of the GAGA movement language (2018).

 International Dance Day is a time to reflect on just how dance impacts our life culturally.
 It is a chance to observe dance in its many forms and experience the joy of dance.
 The advocacy for making, performing, and watching movement is a crucial part of our culture.

 Remember that anyone can dance.
 All you have to do is push back the furniture, put on your favourite music and enjoy the sensation of moving your body.